Mohit-0918/QUANS/README.md

 ## Contributing
 We welcome contributions from the community.
 To contribute to Quans, please follow our [contribution guidelines](CONTRIBUTING.md).
+1. Fork this repository
+2. Create a new branch and make the necessary changes
+3. Push and create a pull request

 ## License
 This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.